COVID-19 CHECKLIST FOR EMPLOYERS

 EXPOSURE RESPONSE PLAN

 Establish the procedures you will follow when an employee test positive for COVID-19.
 For more detailed recommendations, visit our blog What to Do When an Employee Has Covid.

 - Contact tracing.
 If an employees tests positive, identify all individuals the employee came into close contact with and immediately send these employees home.
 The CDC defines a close contact as someone who was within six feet of an infected individual for a total of 15 minutes or more over a 24-hour period.

 - Employee quarantine/stay-at-home requirements.
-The CDC recently updated its guidance for how long individuals who tested positive should quarantine at home, shortening from 14 to 10 days for those with mild symptoms.
+The CDC updated its guidance for how long individuals who tested positive should quarantine at home, shortening from 14 to 10 days for those with mild symptoms.
 The CDC also updated its guidance for those who were exposed.
 An exposed employee may end quarantine after seven days if the employee has no symptoms and receives a negative test on the fifth day of quarantine or later

 - Employee return-to-work procedures.
 The CDC has also updated its guidance on testing, no longer recommending that two negative tests are needed before employees return to work.